Updated June 26, 2020

 We all have deep reasons for why we eat what we do beyond taste, but I simply love bananas.
 Green ones, ripe ones, dark-brown ones, and everything in between.
 They are great mixed up with other fruits.

 My kids aren’t as enthusiastic about them as me.

 Oh well, all the more bananas for me!
 I wanted to learn more about them so I can share that with you.
 From banana’s origins to the biochemistry, here we go!

 Banana’s deep roots

 Native to Asia, and Australia, they are thought to be first domesticated in Papua New Guinea and Africa as early as 5000-8000 BC based on archaeological data [R].
-The world fell in love with bananas and are still part of trade agreements and trade wars.
+The world fell in love with bananas and is still part of trade agreements and trade wars.

 Banana plants are the largest herb on the planet.
 That’s right, the banana plant is technically an herb.

 The type of bananas most commonly eaten in the United States are the sweet Cavendish bananas.